baronsengir007/Ai-Assistent-Nylas/week 1/README.md

    git push origin main
    ```

-By completing these exercises, you'll have established a robust development environment that we'll build upon throughout the accelerator program.
+By completing these exercises, you'll have established a solid development environment that we'll build upon throughout the accelerator program.
 This foundation will enable you to focus on learning AI engineering concepts rather than troubleshooting environment issues.